Shiruo-Hu/ABM-for-irrigation-efficiency-paradox/README.md

 # ABM-for-irrigation-efficiency-paradox
 An agent-based model to simulate farmers' water-land use dynamics in response to both technical irrigation efficiency improvements and economic policy adjustments.
 This repository contains the code for the research paper "Modeling Irrigation Efficiency Paradox from Farmers’ Behaviors".
-If you use this code in your research, please cite the corresponding paper
+If you use this code in your research, please cite the corresponding paper.

 ## File Structure